bradfrost/design-system-questionnaire/README.md

 A one-page questionnaire to help your organization establish effective design systems and style guides.

 # Why
-- **Why do you want to create a design system?** What problems are you currently having
+- **Why do you want to create a design system?** What problems does the design system need to address in your organization?

 ## Goals
 - **What are the goals you want to accomplish in establishing a design system?** - The [benefits of design systems](http://atomicdesign.bradfrost.com/chapter-1/#style-guide-benefits) are many, but what specifically are the goals of your organization's design system initiative?
-- What will happen if this is a
+- What will happen if this initiative fails?

 ---------------